5 Tips For UCAT Timing

 If you ask any candidate sitting UCAT what the hardest part of the UCAT is, they will inevitably say one thing: timing.
 All questions in the UCAT are do-able if you are given unlimited time.
 If sufficient time is given, most students would be able to score very highly in UCAT.
 However, UCAT is designed intentionally to give you less time than is required to answer UCAT questions.
-This is the only way the UCAT Consortium can distinguish the top performers from the rest of the pack.
+This is how the UCAT Consortium distinguishes the top performers from the rest of the pack.
 In fact, each year over one fifth of UCAT candidates fail to mark an answer for every UCAT question – that is, they run out of time to even guess!

 So how can you manage the extreme time pressures placed on you in the UCAT?
 Here are five top tips: